shinde0001/Parth.AI-RAG-System/README.md

-# Parth.AI - Enterprise RAG Dashboard
+# Parth.AI - AI Chatbot using RAG

 A production-ready, highly modular Retrieval-Augmented Generation (RAG) system built with Clean Architecture.
 It features a modern, Claude-inspired React frontend and a powerful FastAPI backend.